abinit/abinit/doc/tutorial/eph4mob.md

 {% dialog tests/tutorespfn/Input/teph4mob_2.in %}

-You can copy it in the *Work_eph4mob* directory, and run *mrgddb* as follows:
+You can copy it in the *Work_eph4mob* directory, and run *mrgddb* using:

     mrgddb < teph4mob_2.in

 !!! tip

-    Alternatively, one can specify the name of the output DDB and the list of DDB files to be merged via the command line.
+    Alternatively, one can specify the name of the output DDB and the list of DDB files to be merged via command line arguments.
     This approach is quite handy especially if used in conjuction with shell globbing and the "star" syntax:

         mrgddb teph4mob_2_DDB teph4mob_1o_DS*_DDB